curtmorgan3/quest-bound-docs/docs/sheet-templates.md

 ### Shape

-Shapes offer a simple component to add visual distinction to areas of your sheets.
+Shapes are a simple component to add visual distinction to areas of your sheets.
 They are useful for applying background colors and containers.

 ![img](./img/components/shape.png)

 ### Line

 A line component starts as a single point that can be placed on the sheet.
 You can add additional points to created a segmented line, which can then be arranged into borders.

-Line components have an option to fill the area they enclose, which can be used to create complex shapes.

 ![img](./img/components/line.png)